Saturday, 8 July 2023

 The Kingfisher was in business and much energised proceeded to manipulate the fish in its bill, at first holding it crosswise it delivered several hearty whacks on the post to subdue the luckless victim.Once this was to the Kingfisher's satisfaction it manoeuvred the fish by tossing it between its mandibles so it was positioned lengthwise in its bill.

 Not as straightforward as it sounds for the fish was a Three spined Stickleback and the fish's main defence mechanism is to raise the spines on its back as a deterrent to being swallowed.
 The Kingfisher tossed the fish around some more trying to align it head first down its gullet and eventually succeeded.then in a motion far from smooth the fish disappeared down its throat.in a series of gulps.
-It was over, and I found myself involuntarily feeling my throat so uncomfortable had been what I had just witnessed.
-No doubt being a young bird it is still learning and its technique will require some refining.This is a critical time for the young bird and it needs to learn fast or perish.Two thirds of all young Kingfishers do not survive more than a few weeks of independence due to their inexperience, leading them to often drowning or starving.
+It was over, and I found myself involuntarily feeling my throat, so uncomfortable had been what I had just witnessed.
+No doubt being a young bird it is still learning and its technique will require some refining.This is a critical time for the young bird and it needs to learn fast or perish.Two thirds of all young Kingfishers do not survive more than a few weeks of independence, their inexperience leading them to death by drowning or starvation.

 For now, this individual is content and well fed, feeling settled, and as the sun shone even appearing to relax by fluffing turquoise and blue feathers, drooping its short wings, and sinking down onto the top of the post to savour, if ever a bird can, the luxury of a few quiet moments in the warmth of the sun.